Natasha Kaplinsky

 Natasha Margaret Kaplinsky (born 9 September 1972) is an English newsreader, TV presenter and journalist, best known for her roles as a studio anchor on Sky News, BBC News, Channel 5 and ITV News.
-As of September 2022, she is the president of the British Board of Film Classification.
+In September 2022 she became president of the British Board of Film Classification.

 After two years on Sky News, Kaplinsky joined BBC News in 2002 where she co-hosted Breakfast until 2005, when she became the host of the Six O'Clock News.
 In October 2007, Kaplinsky was recruited to help relaunch Five (now known as Channel 5), reportedly for the highest fee ever paid to a UK newsreader, where she presented a new look, retitled Five News with Natasha Kaplinsky for three years.
 After leaving Channel 5, she went on to join ITV News as a presenter.

 Kaplinsky has hosted light entertainment and factual programmes during her career, including Children in Need and Born to Shine.
 She was the subject of an episode of Who Do You Think You Are.
 She was the winner of the first series of BBC's Strictly Come Dancing in 2004.
 Kaplinsky has co-founded a mother and baby company, Mum & You.

 In 2014, the Prime Minister David Cameron asked Kaplinsky to become a Holocaust Commissioner leading a project to interview 112 survivors.
 She was appointed Officer of the Order of the British Empire (OBE) in 2017 for her services to the Holocaust Commission.

 Early life

-Kaplinsky was born to Raphael Kaplinsky, a South African political refugee, Professor of International Development at the Open University, and his wife, Catherine Kaplinsky (née Charlewood), a psychotherapist.
+Kaplinsky was born to Raphael Kaplinsky, a South African political refugee, who was professor of International Development at the Open University, and his wife, Catherine Kaplinsky (née Charlewood), a psychotherapist.

-Kaplinsky's paternal grandparents were Jewish, originating from the town of Slonim (then part of Poland, now located in western Belarus), and emigrated to South Africa in 1929.
-Kaplinsky was born in Brighton, and spent her early life in Kikuyu, near Nairobi, Kenya; she has stated that she was fluent in Swahili.
+Kaplinsky's paternal grandparents were Jewish, originating from the town of Slonim (then part of Poland, now located in western Belarus), who emigrated to South Africa in 1929.
+Kaplinsky was born in Brighton, but spent her early life in Kikuyu, near Nairobi, Kenya, and has stated that she was fluent in Swahili.

 The family emigrated to the United Kingdom and Kaplinsky was brought up in Barcombe, East Sussex.
-She has a brother, born in 1975.
-She attended Ringmer Community College, until the age of sixteen when she moved to Varndean College in Brighton.
+She has a younger brother, born in 1975.
+She attended Ringmer Community College until the age of sixteen, after which she went to Varndean College in Brighton.

-After graduating with a degree in English from Hertford College, Oxford in 1995, one of Kaplinsky's first jobs was working in the press offices of Labour leaders Neil Kinnock and John Smith.
+Following her graduation with a degree in English from Hertford College, Oxford, in 1995, one of Kaplinsky's first jobs was working in the press offices of Labour leaders Neil Kinnock and John Smith.

 Kaplinsky was the subject of an episode of the BBC's Who Do You Think You Are?, in which well-known people trace their family trees.
-Kaplinsky's programme was broadcast on 6 September 2007.
-She followed her paternal line to Slonim and was shown official documentation relating to her cousin's family.
-This included the death of family members during the "liquidation" – massacre – of the Słonim Ghetto by the Germans and another's escape to the partisans in the Second World War and eventual immigration to Australia.
+In the programme, broadcast on 6 September 2007, she followed her paternal line to Slonim and was shown official documentation relating to her cousin's family.
+That included the death of family members during the "liquidation" (massacre) of the Słonim Ghetto by the Germans, and another's escape to join the partisans during the Second World War and eventual migration to Australia.
 Her maternal line included an apothecary to King George III.